Lediaaga/news/README.md

 •	Personalization features: The app should offer features that allow users to personalize their news feeds based on their interests and location.
 •	Search functionality: The app should provide users with an easy-to-use search feature that allows them to find news articles on specific topics or from specific sources.

-Data Requirements
+Data Requirements;
 These requirements relate to the type of data that the app needs to function correctly and provide value to users.
 Some of the key data requirements that our team would consider:
 •	News articles: The app needs access to a reliable source of up-to-date news articles from reputable sources.
 •	User data: The app should collect user data such as location, interests, and reading history to personalize the news feed and provide relevant content.

-Life Cycle Requirements
+Life Cycle Requirements;
 These requirements relate to the ongoing maintenance and support of the app throughout its life cycle.
 Here are some of the key life cycle requirements that our team would consider:
 •	Testing and Quality Assurance: The app should be thoroughly tested throughout the development process to ensure that it functions as expected and meets the user requirements outlined in the user requirements document.
 Testing should continue after release, and updates should be released to address any issues found.
 •	Maintenance and Support: The app should be maintained and supported throughout its life cycle to ensure that it remains up-to-date and continues to function correctly on new mobile devices and operating system updates.
 This includes bug fixes, security updates, and feature enhancements.